-Illinois Motorcycle Accidents Attorneys
+Illinois Motorcycle Accident Lawyers

-The Illinois motorcycle accident attorneys of Rosenfeld Injury Lawyers LLC recognize the physical and financial impact of motorcycle crashes on the victims and fight tirelessly to ensure that they can afford the medical treatment that they need to recover as well as compensation for their out of pocket expenses.Illinois Motorcycle Accident Rate on the Rise
+The Illinois motorcycle accident attorneys of Rosenfeld Injury Lawyers LLC recognize the physical and financial impact of motorcycle crashes on the victims and fight tirelessly to ensure that they can afford the medical treatment that they need to recover as well as compensation for their out of pocket expenses.Get Help From a Trusted Illinois Motorcycle Accident Law Firm

-However, more than one out of three motorcycle injuries is classified as Type A, which are categorized as those that can significantly alter the victims' ability to live normal lives.
-Type A injuries include paralysis, amputation, and severe brain damage.
-Motorists and truckers must remain alert and aware of motorcycles sharing the road and give them the respect that they deserve to prevent such debilitating injuries.Location has Little Impact on Injury Risk to Motorcyclists
+However, more than one out of three motorcycle injuries are classified as Type A, which are categorized as those that can significantly alter the motorcycle accident victims' ability to live healthy lives.
+"Type A" injuries include paralysis, amputation, and severe brain damage.
+Motorists and truckers must remain alert and aware of motorcycles sharing the road and give them the respect that they deserve to prevent accident-related debilitating injuries.The Location has Little Impact on Injury Risk to Motorcyclists

-It is a common assumption that riding a motorcycle through highly trafficked urban areas is more dangerous than traveling rural roads, but crash data suggests the risk is about the same.
-76 motorcyclists were killed in city accidents in 2013 while the same number died in rural accidents.
-Riders are slightly more likely to report injuries in the city, but the additional risk isn’t that significant.
-528 motorcyclists suffered Type A injuries on city roads compared to 439 on rural streets.Helmet use Improves Prognosis for Motorcycle Accident Survivors
+It is a common assumption that riding a motorcycle through highly trafficked urban areas is more dangerous than traveling rural roads.
+Still, crash data suggests the risk is about the same.
+Seventy-four motorcyclists were killed in city accidents in 2017 while the same number died in rural area accidents.
+Riders are slightly more likely to report injuries in the city, but the additional risk is not that significant.
+Over 525 motorcyclists suffered Type A injuries on city roads compared to 422 on rural streets.Safe Riding Can Be Life Saving

 Data has shown that just as many motorcycles died in accidents while wearing helmets as those who chose not to, but the use of a helmet prevented two-thirds of victims from suffering severe brain injuries.
-This makes a strong case for the use of helmets, even as most states still do not require their use.
-Regardless of whether you use a helmet or not, however, it is essential to be aware of the fact that motorcyclists are 26 times more likely to suffer fatal injuries in accidents than any other motorist.
+There is a strong case for the use of helmets, even as most states still do not require their use, including Illinois.
+However, regardless of whether you use a helmet or not, it is essential to know motorcyclists are twenty-six times more likely to suffer fatal injuries in accidents than any other motorist.